Tell us about your role and journey. What led you to join GBH Insights as an Advisor?

 I was drawn to GBH by a few things.
-The GBH team, including our co-founders Jon Greenwood and Eric Bradlow, have a shared passion around gaining a more complete understanding of consumer behavior through data.
-Advanced data analytics are core to what we do, but a vibrant curiosity to get ahead of consumer behavior is embedded in GBH’s culture and defines the way we work.
+The GBH team, including our Co-Founders Jon Greenwood and Eric Bradlow, have a shared passion of gaining a more complete understanding of consumer behavior through data.
+Advanced Data Analytics are core to what we do, but a vibrant curiosity to get ahead of consumer behavior is embedded in GBH’s culture and defines the way we work.

 The biggest learning may sound trite, but it has always rung true.
 If you can identify and interpret the consumer behavior signals and actually do something to pivot your products, content and media spend to align to it, you have a much better chance to win in the market.